Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/Competitive analysis.md

 #
 ## Introduction

-This study offers a thorough examination of the industry for AI imagine generation, with a particular emphasis on major rivals that provide text-to-image services for the creation of images.
+This research method offers a thorough examination of the industry for AI image generation, with a particular emphasis on major rivals that provide text-to-image services.
 My research reveals a range of advantages and disadvantages for each of these platforms, pointing me areas where my product can be improved and innovated.

 ## Market Overview and methodology
 The market for AI image production is expanding quickly due to developments in text-to-image AI technology.
-Its importance in advertising is expanding because these tools provide economical, effective, and adaptable means of producing a wide range of interesting and captivating material.These kinds of solutions provide users with a variety of advantages, including quicker and more cost-effective image template production.
+Its importance in advertising is expanding because these tools provide economical, effective, and adaptable means of producing a wide range of interesting and captivating materials.These kinds of solutions provide users with a variety of advantages, including quicker and more cost-effective image template production.
-Regarding the process, I have consulted a number of web sources, including product pages, essays, and analysis of the manufacture of advertising campaigns.
+Regarding the process, I have consulted a number of web sources and including product pages.

 ## Why

-In order to address these two sub-research topics and find AI models or tools that meet the needs of my project, I choose this research approach.
-Using the approach to investigate this area of AI technology has been really illuminating.
-It gave me the opportunity to not only learn more about different tools but also to use them directly in experiments.
-My perspective has been broadened by this experience, and I now have useful knowledge about how to use these kinds of technologies.
-Most importantly, it has helped me comprehend the qualities of an efficient Text-to-Image (TTI) AI model, which is really helpful for my homework.
-It also provided me with a solid foundation on which to decide which two AI models to utilise for the A/B testing where I compered side by side the two models that i liked the most from this competitive analysis.
+In order to address the two sub-research questions and find AI model that would meet the needs of my project, I choose this research approach.
+Using the approach to investigate this area of AI technology has been really helpful to my skills.
+It gave me the opportunity to not only learn more about different tools but also to use them directly in the environment.
+My perspective has been broadened even more by this experience, and now I have useful knowledge about how to use these kinds of technologies.
+Most importantly, it has helped me comprehend the qualities of an efficient Text-to-Image (TTI) AI model.
+It also provided me with a solid foundation on deciding which two AI models to utilise for the A/B testing where I compered side by side the two models that i liked the most from this competitive analysis.

 ### Sub research questions
 Are there similar products on the market?